uwescience/myria-website/usecases/index.markdown

 We also have an older [repository of Hadoop applications](http://nuage.cs.washington.edu/repository.php) as part of our earlier [Nuage project](http://nuage.cs.washington.edu).

+## Twitter Dataset and Queries

+**Short Description**: This set of use-cases contains graph queries on a Twitter follower-followee graph.

+**Original dataset and detailed description**: [Link to data and detailed description.](https://an.kaist.ac.kr/traces/WWW2010.html)

 ## UW-CAT: University of Washington CoAddition Testing Use-Case

 * **Name**: Please refer to this dataset/use-case as the **UW-CAT** dataset/use-case.